mahatama1234/jsonplaceholder-api/README.md

 # jsonplaceholder-api
-This is the sample api documentation considering https://jsonplaceholder.typicode.com/ which acts as a face server
+This is the sample api documentation considering https://jsonplaceholder.typicode.com/ which acts as a fake server